Ahrimdon/detailed-cod-tracker/README.md

 # Modern Warfare 2019 Detailed Statistic Tracker

-Tired of visiting [cod.tracker.gg](https://cod.tracker.gg/modern-warfare) to check your stats?
+Tired of visiting [cod.tracker.gg](https://cod.tracker.gg/modern-warfare) to check your player stats?
 With this repository, you'll never have to visit that site again.

-Get every single statistic Call of Duty ***tracks*** in one place, under a minute!
+Get every single statistic Call of Duty <u>***tracks***</u> in one place, under a minute!

 > To see an example, look in `/examples/`